-- ♦ Connect the PC to the safety sensor
+- Connect the PC to the safety sensor

 - ♦ Start the software

-- Set up communication
+- · Set up communication

-- Determine the configuration project
+- · Determine the configuration project

-- b Configure the protective function using the project wizard
+- Configure the protective function using the project wizard

-- · Protective/warning field configuration
+- Protective/warning field configuration

 - · Resolution and response time

 - · Start-up behavior

-- · Contactor monitoring
+- Contactor monitoring

-- E-stop linkage
+- · E-stop linkage

 - · Field pair changeover

 - · Configuration of the signal outputs

-- Save configuration project
+- ♦ Save configuration project

-- ✤ Transferring a configuration to the safety sensor
+- Transferring a configuration to the safety sensor

 - Create a record document for the device configuration and protective field dimensioning.
 The document must be signed by the person responsible for the configuration.
-To document the configuration, you can create a PDF file of the safety configuration or save the config-

-- To document the configuration, you can create a PDF file of the safety configuration or save the configuration and settings in an .xml file.
+To document the configuration, you can create a PDF file of the safety configuration or save the configuration and settings in an .xml file.